AjayMT/jtrace/README.md

 ### TODOs
 - `jtrace` does not trace code inside standard library classes.
 Which classes/namespaces to ignore should be a part of the `JTraceReceiver` interface.
-- `jtrace` only records program state when it changes.
-Execution steps that do not change the program's state are ignored.
-Whether or not to do this should also be specified by the receiver.
 - `jtrace` does not produce trace output during tracing -- all of the output is sent to the receiver when tracing ends.
 This is for a number of reasons, but mostly because it is non-trivial to keep track of the receiver object as the JVM moves it all over the heap.
 - String of TOML is a suboptimal way to send results.